burrage9/snyk-exercise/README.md

 This project is not in a complete or working state.
 It is very much a work in progress, and should be approached with caution.

 ## Architecture
-The project consists of a Python web app, that is deployed using Flask.
+The project consists of a Python3 web app, that is deployed using Flask.
 It relies on HTML and CSS for display and formatting.
 It uses a local SQL database for caching dependencies once they have been retrieved.

 When a new dependency tree is requested, the following process takes place: